 But why can’t I just use traditional marketing methods on my Social Media pages?

 Because they simply don’t work.
 As a small business, you cannot draw the masses to your social media pages, but you can create a sense of community and intimacy for your demographic.
 They want to know what goes on behind the entrance to your business.
 For every time you hear a new customer say they didn’t realize what you and your business were about, you can kick yourself for not being present on social media.
 And if you are blasting traditional marketing ads on your social media pages, you are not building a relationship with your fans and prospects.

 I get a lot of businesses trying to sell me on buying their program to get me thousands of “Likes.”
 Is that a good way to get started with the most exposure?

 As our old friend, Elmer Fudd, used to say, “Be Vewwwwwy Careful” with these solicitations.
-Many of them based in foreign countries and will draw none of your local consumers.
+Many of them based in foreign countries and draw few to none of your local consumers.
 In addition, many of them are Fake Profiles.
-Yes, fake.
-This is especially true with Facebook.
-Profiles created with the sole purpose of generating likes for clients are useless.
+Yes, fake: profiles created with the sole purpose of generating likes for clients are useless.
 You want quality fans for your social media accounts.
 Social media users are becoming more aware that thousands of likes does not necessarily mean thousands of engaging fans.

 What is a quality fan / follower?

 Your demographic, an active user, and the kind of person you know interested in your products or services and will be an advocate for your business.
 This does not mean all your fans have to be paying customers.
 It is also important to have active fans that will help you get exposed to their fans who are potential customers.